AlexanderHerlan/syncpy/README.md

 	C:\dev\MyProject2

-Must be entered into the settings file as:
+Must be entered into the sync.config settings file as:

 	C:/dev/MyProject2